exaloop/codon/docs/sphinx/tutorial/primer.rst

 Language Primer
 ===============

-If you know Python, you already know 95% of Seq.
+If you know Python, you already know 95% of Codon.
 The following primer assumes some familiarity with Python or at least one "modern" programming language (QBASIC doesn't count).